Speech-Interaction-Technology-Aalto-U/itsp/Introduction/.ipynb_checkpoints/Applications_and_systems_structures-checkpoint.md

-In many cases, information extraction can also be implemented as a signal processing task, where we use prior knowledge of the signal to device our algorithm.
-For example, for estimating the [fundamental frequency](content:f0) (pitch) of a speech signal, we can readily use our knowledge to device efficient algorithms.
+In many cases, information extraction can also be implemented as a signal processing task, where we use prior knowledge of the signal to devise our algorithm.
+For example, for estimating the [fundamental frequency](content:f0) (pitch) of a speech signal, we can readily use our knowledge to devise efficient algorithms.
 Such algorithms are usually an order of magnitude simpler than machine learning methods, but if the task is complicated, then the accuracy of the output is reduced correspondingly.